nano-labs/pyfwf3/README.md

 There is also 2 hidden fields that may be used, if needed:
 - _line_number: The line number on the original file, counting even if some line is skipped during parsing
-- _original_line: The unchanged and unparsed original line, with original line breakers at the end
+- _unparsed_line: The unchanged and unparsed original line, with original line breakers at the end

 ```pycon
 >>> parsed = CompleteHumanFileParser.open("examples/humans.txt")